oneparchy/Parstagram/README.md

 The following additional features are implemented

-- [ ] List anything else that you can get done to improve the app functionality!
+- [x] List anything else that you can get done to improve the app functionality!
+- Password input field on Login Activity masks characters after they are entered
+- Added a logout button on the main activity to allow users to logout/switch user
+- Clear/Reset post text field & imageview image after successfully making a post
+- Moved API keys to a separate file not published to git
+- Each activity resizes automatically when the virtual keyboard is open

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories

-img src='httpi.imgur.comlinktoyourgiffile.gif' title='Video Walkthrough' width='' alt='Video Walkthrough'
+img src='https://github.com/oneparchy/Parstagram/blob/master/RHP-CP_IG-part1.gif' title='Video Walkthrough' width='' alt='Video Walkthrough'

 GIF created with [LiceCap](httpwww.cockos.comlicecap).

 ## Notes

 Describe any challenges encountered while building the app.
+- Some issues with Parse/Back4App, wasn't able to run a test API call because the button was greyed out, but other than that nothing major

 ## Open-source libraries used